Ashik-Abdullah-Chowdhury/Basic-Image-Structure/README.md

 [The link to an assignment on RGB channel separation](https://github.com/Ashik-Abdullah-Chowdhury/Basic-GEE-Practice/blob/main/separated_R_G_B.png)
 *   **Multispectral imagery**: Multispectral imagery captures data in a few discrete bands within the electromagnetic spectrum, typically ranging from three to ten bands.These bands are usually selected to correspond to specific wavelengths where particular features or materials of interest exhibit unique spectral signatures.Multispectral imagery is commonly used in applications such as land cover classification, agriculture monitoring, and environmental assessment.
 *   **Multispectral Bands**:
-Blue (B): Wavelength Range: 450 - 520 nanometers (nm)
+Blue (B): Wavelength Range: 450 - 520 nanometers (nm);
-Green (G): Wavelength Range: 520 - 600 nm
+Green (G): Wavelength Range: 520 - 600 nm;
-Red (R): Wavelength Range: 630 - 690 nm
+Red (R): Wavelength Range: 630 - 690 nm;
-Near Infrared (NIR): Wavelength Range: 750 - 950 nm
+Near Infrared (NIR): Wavelength Range: 750 - 950 nm;
-SWIR-1: Wavelength Range: 1,350 - 1,750 nm
+SWIR-1: Wavelength Range: 1,350 - 1,750 nm;
 SWIR-2: Wavelength Range: 1,750 - 2,500 nm
-*   **Multispectral Bands of satellites**[The link to an assignment on Three popular satellites](https://github.com/Ashik-Abdullah-Chowdhury/Basic-GEE-Practice/blob/main/Satellite.pdf)
+*   **Multispectral Bands of satellites**: I have gathered some information about three popular satellites(Landsat,Modis,Sentinel) in this part.[The link to an assignment on Three popular satellites](https://github.com/Ashik-Abdullah-Chowdhury/Basic-GEE-Practice/blob/main/Satellite.pdf)